Behavioral & Cognitive Disorders

 Phosphorylase activity is virtually absent in muscle biopsies when determined either histochemically or biochemically.
 Biochemical studies show that the enzyme is lacking in most patients, which is consistent with the most common genetic error, a nonsense mutation (R50X).
 As a consequence, glycogen of normal structure accumulates in muscle, reaching concentrations two or three times higher than normal.
 Morphologically, the stored glycogen collects mostly at the periphery of muscle fibers, where it forms subsarcolemmal "blebs."
 Vacuolar myopathy and increase glycogen by periodic acid Schiff staining are the classic pathological findings.

 Phosphorylase catalyzes the first step in glycogenolysis by removing 1,4-glucosyl residues phosphorolytically with liberation of glucose-1-phosphate.
 Hence, lack of phosphorylase impedes glycolysis, as shown by the flat venous lactate response to the ischemic forearm exercise test.
 Similarly, 31P-nuclear magnetic resonance spectroscopy shows lack of acidification during aerobic or ischemic exercise and a greater than normal drop of the phosphocreatine/inorganic phosphate ratio (48).
 In addition to blunting of lactate, there is typically an abnormal increase in ammonia following exercise.
 This is due to an increased reliance on adenosine monophosphate (AMP)-deaminase pathway as an alternative way to provide the necessary ATP.

 The nonischemic forearm exercise test (grip test) has a sensitivity of 100%: a normal lactate/ammonia response after proper exercise eliminates the possibility of McArdle disease (57).
 A provocative test (long exercise test) can be used as a complement in the neurophysiological evaluation.
 A postexercise decrease in compound muscle action potential was present in 23 of 25 patients with McArdle disease (123).

-Resting serum creatine kinase (CK) is consistently elevated (5-13 fold) in patients with McArdle disease (59), indicating that individual fiber necrosis probably occurs even with daily activities, a concept supported by morphological observations.
+Resting serum creatine kinase (CK) is consistently elevated (5- to 13-fold) in patients with McArdle disease (61), indicating that individual fiber necrosis probably occurs even with daily activities, a concept supported by morphological observations.
 The cumulative effect of this focal muscle damage along the years may explain the appearance of fixed weakness in older individuals.
+Muscle imaging with whole body MRI shows fatty replacement of paravertebral and proximal muscles in middle-aged patients (07; 75).